 Decreased second trimester uE3 has been shown to be a marker for Down and trisomy-18 syndromes.
 It also is low in cases of gross neural tube defects such as anencephaly.
 Based on these observations, uE3 has become a part of multiple marker prenatal biochemical screening, together with alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), and inhibin-A measurements (QUAD / Quad Screen (Second Trimester) Maternal, Serum).
 Low levels of uE3 also have been associated with pregnancy loss, Smith-Lemli-Opitz syndrome (defect in cholesterol biosynthesis), X-linked ichthyosis and contiguous gene syndrome (placental sulfatase deficiency disorders), aromatase deficiency, and primary or secondary fetal adrenal insufficiency.

 High levels of uE3, or sudden increases in maternal uE3 levels, are a marker of pending labor.
 The rise occurs approximately 4 weeks before onset of labor.
 Since uE3 has been shown to be more accurate than clinical assessment in predicting labor onset, there is increasing interest in its use in assessment of preterm labor risk.

 High maternal serum uE3 levels may also be occasionally observed in various forms of congenital adrenal hyperplasia.

-A part of the QUAD/81149 Quad Screen (Second Trimester) Maternal, Serum) in biochemical second trimester or cross-trimester screening for Down syndrome and trisomy 18 syndrome
+A part of the SEQF/ Sequential Maternal Screening, Part 2, Serum and QUAD / Quad Screen (Second Trimester) Maternal, Serum in biochemical second trimester or cross-trimester screening for Down syndrome and trisomy 18 syndrome

 A marker of fetal demise